The problem of education in slums in India

 Children find it challenging to learn properly as a result of this.
 Last but not least, many kids in slums lack access to transportation, which prevents them from regularly attending school.

-Lack of facilities, a lack of qualified teachers, and lack of management are a few issues slum education in Varanasi, India, is dealing with.
+Lack of facilities, a lack of qualified teachers, and a lack of management are a few issues slum education in Varanasi, India, is dealing with.

 Children who live in poverty experience low educational achievements as a result of these issues.
 As a result, these kids frequently get left behind and miss out on opportunities to better their life.
 India’s slum education has to be improved, and the government must do more.